 The truth: Coverage varies by plan and provider

-Telehealth services have become increasingly popular due to their convenience and accessibility.
+Telehealth services have become increasingly popular due to their convenience and accessibility, but coverage details may not be included in an insurance company advertisement.

 However, coverage for these services can vary depending on your insurance plan and the specific telehealth provider.